Board Volunteer Advisory Committee

 - Collaborate with PMI staff and other volunteer groups to ensure proper awareness of candidate recruitment criteria, process and timelines.

-- Confirm the PMIEF Board candidate criteria used for identifying PMI-Board appointed directors to the PMIEF with the Secretary-Treasurer/APOC Chair by the deadline established to confirm all other Board Support Committee required information.
+- Request and confirm the PMIEF Board candidate criteria used for identifying PMI-Board appointed directors to the PMIEF with the Secretary-Treasurer/APOC Chair by the deadline established to confirm all other Board Support Committee required information.

 - Confirm the total number of volunteer roles open, along with the number and name of incumbents applying for a second term (if any).